fluffy-critter/bandcrash/README.md

 1. Install [butler](https://itch.io/docs/butler/) and log in with `butler login`
 1. [Create a new project](https://itch.io/game/new)
 2. Set it as a "soundtrack," with the kind of project being "HTML"
-3. Set your pricing, add the artwork etc., and save.
+3. Set your pricing, add preview artwork, etc., and save.
 Don't do any uploading from this interface.
 4. Run `blamscamp` with a `-b user/project` flag; for example:

     ```sh
-    blamscamp novembeat\ 2021/wav novembeat\ 2021/out -b fluffy/novembeat-2021
+    blamscamp novembeat-2021/wav novembeat-2021/out -b fluffy/novembeat-2021
     ```
 5. Wait a moment for itch to finish processing; you can use `butler status user/project` (e.g. `butler status fluffy/novembeat-2021`)
 6. Reload your project edit page; you should now have a few targets, such as `preview`, `mp3`, etc.
 7. Set the `preview` target to "This file will be played in the browser".
 Set all the other targets to "soundtrack" and, optionally, change the display name.
 8. View the project page, and when you're ready to publish, publish!

+### Recommended "embed options"

+* Set it to "embed in page" with "manually set size"
+* Enable "mobile friendly" (with orientation "default") and "automatically start on page load"
+* Disable "fullscreen button" and "enable scrollbars"

 ## Contributing